andrew/ultimate-awesome/README.md

 - [practice-jenkins-programming-projects](https://github.com/labex-labs/practice-jenkins-programming-projects) - [Practice Jenkins Programming Projects] This repository collects 6 of programming projects for Jenkins.
 Jenkins is a free and open source automation server.
 Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical asp.
 - [practice-jquery-programming-courses](https://github.com/labex-labs/practice-jquery-programming-courses) - JQuery Programming Courses | This repo collects 1 of programming courses for jQuery. jQuery simplifies HTML document traversing and manipulation.
 This Skill Tree presents a systematic approach to learning this popular JavaScript library.
 Perfect for web development beginners, it offers a clear ro.
 - [practice-jquery-programming-projects](https://github.com/labex-labs/practice-jquery-programming-projects) - [Practice jQuery Programming Projects] This repository collects 13 of programming projects for jQuery. jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
 It is free, open-source software using the permi.
-- [practice-matplotlib-programming-courses](https://github.com/labex-labs/practice-matplotlib-programming-courses) - Matplotlib Programming Courses | This repo collects 3 of programming courses for Matplotlib.
-Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
-This Skill Tree offers a structured learning path for mastering data visualization with Matpl.
 - [practice-numpy-programming-courses](https://github.com/labex-labs/practice-numpy-programming-courses) - NumPy Programming Courses | This repo collects 4 of programming courses for NumPy.
 NumPy is fundamental to scientific computing in Python.
 This Skill Tree presents a systematic approach to learning NumPy.
 Perfect for data science beginners, it offers a structured roadmap to understand array opera.
 - [practice-opencv-programming-courses](https://github.com/labex-labs/practice-opencv-programming-courses) - OpenCV Programming Courses | This repo collects 1 of programming courses for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured ro.
 - [practice-shell-programming-courses](https://github.com/labex-labs/practice-shell-programming-courses) - Shell Programming Courses | This repo collects 3 of programming courses for Shell.
 Shell scripting is essential for system administration and automation.
 This Skill Tree provides a systematic approach to mastering command-line interfaces and shell programming.
 Designed for beginners, it offers a .